 Hawaiian monk seals are an endangered species.
 Despite their Hawaiian name, these rare tropical seals only survive in the northern Hawaiian Islands and the surrounding coral reefs.
 This creature is a popular attraction for tourists since they may be seen sunbathing on beaches or napping underwater in caves (however, this behavior has decreased owing to pollution).

-Although they are not endangered, these creatures have few natural predators save for sharks; nevertheless, humans represent a variety of hazards, including hunting, fishing nets, and marine litter containing toxins that commonly kill them when accidentally ingested.
+Although Hawaiian monk seals have few natural predators beyond sharks, humans represent a variety of hazards, including historical hunting, fishing nets, and marine litter containing toxins that commonly kill them when accidentally ingested.

 Females are also frequently attacked by other males.
-Furthermore, due to an abundance of males for females, there is a danger of sexual aggression and possible female deaths at the hands of gangs of amorous males during the breeding season.
-Monk seals often stay with their baby for 6 weeks after birth.
-They go to the ocean and feed, but then they come back to nurse their baby.
-This is a long time because the baby becomes defenseless against sharks or getting sick.
+Furthermore, due to an abundance of males relative to females, there is a danger of sexual aggression and possible female deaths at the hands of gangs of amorous males during the breeding season.
+Nursing mothers stay with their pup on the beach for the entire five-to-seven-week nursing period without leaving to feed themselves — a fast that leaves them dangerously depleted by the time the pup is weaned.

 FAQ